Skip to content

 Setting Up Selenium

 This section describes the process for setting up Rapise to work with Selenium.
-Since Rapise is a Windows® application, you can use a single computer running Rapise to use the following web browsers:
+Since Rapise is a Windows® application, you can use a single computer running Rapise to test with the following web browsers:

 • Google Chrome